esentialss/btlo-writeups/phishing-analiysis-2.md

   you can use Web Archive (web.archive.org)
 - Carefully checking URLs can reveal information that the attacker didn't intend to reveal
+- Microsoft SafeLinks is a function in Outlook that wraps URLs, if the URL is malicious it blocks and warns the user, if it's safe it redirects the user to the original site
+- When analyzing phishing emails from Outlook, the real URL is hidden inside SafeLinks and must be extracted before analysis

 # Challenge Completed